Skip to Main Content

 Perks: Limited benefits compared to other cash back cards

 Some cards for people with fair credit may come with perks like credit limit increases and introductory APR periods, making them convenient picks for cost-effective credit building.
-Cards for good credit also come with perks of monetary value, such as annual statement credits.
+Cards for good credit may come with perks of monetary value, such as annual statement credits and merchant discounts.

 The Ally Everyday offers a generic set of perks that most cards offer.
-There’s nothing unique or exciting as an added feature that serves as an incentive to get this card, other than its credit-building features.
+There’s nothing unique or exciting that would serve as an incentive to get this card, other than its credit-building features.
 Even then, the card’s annual fee means better options for building credit are available.
 If you want a card with more credit-building features, consider secured cards or other starter cards.

 How the Ally Everyday Cash Back Mastercard compares to other cash back cards